-By By Karine Woldhuis and the ministry team "Equipping Church Leaders",
+By Karine Woldhuis and the "Equipping Church Leaders" ministry team,

-The moment to present the certificates had come.
-In true Latin style, everyone was excited to be at this closing ceremony.
+The moment to present the certificates for the "Story of Hope" training had arrived.
+In true Latin style, everyone at the closing ceremony showed great enthusiasm and excitement.
 People smiled as leaders handed out certificates of completion, and they shook hands in congratulations before a time of fellowship.

-- Pray for unity between the pastors and churches in this area.
+- Pray for unity and encouragement among pastors and churches.

-- Pray for more missionaries in rural areas of Loja Province.
+- Pray for more missionaries to serve in this part of the country.

 If you feel like God could use you to pray more specifically for the people of Ecuador, donate to ministries like "The Story of Hope" to encourage small-town congregations, or serve along missionaries like Diaz and Greenwood to share the gospel in places like Ecuador, contact SIM.